seljo-ch/send_bulkgate_zabbix/README.md

 What you'll need:

-1. Curl
+1. Curl;
-2. SMS Global Master API Key
-		You can get that here: https://mxt.smsglobal.com/integrations
+2. SMS Global Master API Key; you can get that here: https://mxt.smsglobal.com/integrations;
-3. Credits in your account
+3. Credits in your account.

 How to add the script to Zabbix (Tested on Zabbix Server 3.4):